Resuscitation of adults and paediatrics

 See updated resuscitation guidelines from the Resuscitation Council UK, including:

 All staff should be suitably trained.
 Online training may be acceptable.
 Staff must understand their responsibilities in the event of an emergency.
 This includes the location of equipment, medicines and how to get help.

 Practices should have:

 - immediate access to appropriate resuscitation equipment and drugs when needed

 - a way for all staff to call for help

 - staff who are trained to use equipment according to their roles

 - local risk assessment overseen by a designated resuscitation lead

-- PPE and sharps boxes available
+- personal protective equipment (PPE) and sharps boxes

 Minimum suggested equipment